espressif/arduino-esp32/docs/en/lib_builder.rst

 About
 -----

-Espressif provides a `tool <https://github.com/espressif/esp32-arduino-lib-builder>`_ to simplify building your own compiled libraries for use in Arduino IDE (or your favorite IDE).
+Espressif provides a macOS and Linux `tool <https://github.com/espressif/esp32-arduino-lib-builder>`_ to simplify building your own compiled libraries for use in Arduino IDE (or your favorite IDE).

 This tool can be used to change the project or a specific configuration according to your needs.